MissMaryR/Relax-pdbs-for-Rosetta/README.md

+# How to relax PDBs for use with Rosetta software

+1. uploaed all files into a single directory, along with PDBs to be relaxed
-# Submits all pdbs in the current directory for relaxation
+2. Run this script to submit all pdbs in the current directory for relaxation

-   run with

   ```
   python3 submit_relax.py
   ```

-starts a script that then runs relax_array.sbatch

-which submits individual jobs for each pdb
+starts a script that then runs relax_array.sbatch which submits individual jobs for each pdb

-currently, runs 10 jobs for each pdb with nstruct of 5 = 50 structures
+currently, it runs 10 jobs for each pdb with nstruct of 5 = 50 structures

-# makes a relax_results folder with pdbs
+* if it's a large protein, reduce the number of nstructs to 1 and increase jobs to 100

-have relax.py in the relax_results folder and run with
+3. it will generate relaxed PDBS in relax_results folder
+4. run this script

   ```
   python3 relax.py
   ```

-will go into each folder and make a text file showing top 5 scored pdbs also will print it in the terminal
+it will go into each folder and make a text file showing top 5 scored pdbs will also print it in the terminal